CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 Confirm by hitting the 'Delete machine' button.

-!!!
-Note:
-    This operation can also be achieved by simply deleting the corresponding MAAS node in the regular way.
+> ⓘ This operation can also be achieved by simply deleting the corresponding MAAS node in the regular way.

 Once done, you will be transported back to the main 'Machines' page.